taotao100/opensign-project/trunk/src/OpenSignServer/trunk/readme_src.txt

 	Help -> Software updates ... -> Add site:
 	http://m2eclipse.sonatype.org/update/

-	Import OpenSignServer as Maven project as Maven project:
+	Import OpenSignServer as Maven project:
 	File -> Import ... -> General -> Maven projects -> ...

 	Maven Targets (see following section) may now be executed from eclipse by a